EadCat/EEISN_SPL21/README.md

 *(asterisk) indicates that BatchNorm and ELU layer follow immediately after the marked layer.

-@ indicates that layer receives skip-connection input
+@ indicates that layer receives skip-connection input.

 ***N*** indicates # of depth layers.